-P1 Earthworks: Earthworks shall not exceed the volumes in Table 1 over a five year time outside a floor level and fill period. management area; Earthworks shall not exceed a maximum depth of 0.6m other than in relation not for the purpose of land to farming activities. repair.
-3. Earthworks shall not occur on land steeper than 1 in 6.
-4. Earthworks involving soil compaction methods which create vibration shall comply with DIN 4150 1999-02 and compliance shall be certified through a statement of professional opinion from a suitably qualified and experience chartered engineer.
+Activity Activity Standard P1 Earthworks: 1.
+Earthworks shall not exceed the volumes in Table 1 over a five year time period. outside a floor level and fill management area; 2.
+Earthworks shall not exceed a maximum depth of 0.6m other than in relation to farming activities.
+2. not for the purpose of land 3.
+Earthworks shall not occur on land steeper than 1 in 6. repair.
+Earthworks involving soil compaction methods which create vibration shall comply with DIN 4150 1999-02 and compliance shall be certified through a statement of professional opinion from a suitably qualified and experience chartered engineer.
 Earthworks shall not be undertaken outside the hours of 0700 - 1900 in a Residential Zone or between 0700 and 2200 in other zones.
-6. Earthworks shall not occur within 12 metres of the centre line of the electricity transmission lines (shown on Planning Maps), except for those undertaken by the network operator for that line.
+Earthworks shall not occur within 12 metres of the centre line of the electricity transmission lines (shown on Planning Maps), except for those undertaken by the network operator for that line.
 Earthworks shall be undertaken in accordance with the Erosion and Sediment Control Guidelines for Small Sites and Section 6.1 of the Erosion and Sediment Control Guidelines (both prepared by Environment Canterbury).
-Fill shall not consist of a. material other than soil, gravel, sand, silt, or demolition material; and/or b. material with a particle size in excess of 200mm; and/or c. material with containing more than 2% vegetation of any load by volume: d. putrescible, pollutant, inflammable, or hazardous components.
-Earthworks shall not adversely affect identified significant trees, including 9. through changes to ground level.
-10. Earthworks shall not involve the modification, alteration or removal of sand dunes and vegetation on sand dunes within the Coastal zone.
-P2 Earthworks for the purpose of Earthworks shall comply with all the standards in 8.6.7 below; and 1. land repair 2.
-Earthworks must have commenced or consented prior to the expiry of Rule 8.6.7 on 31 December 2018.
+8. Fill shall not consist of a. material other than soil, gravel, sand, silt, or demolition material; and/or b. material with a particle size in excess of 200mm; and/or c. material with containing more than 2% vegetation of any load by volume; d. putrescible, pollutant, inflammable, or hazardous components.

+P2 Earthworks for the purpose of land repair 1.
+2. Earthworks shall comply with all the standards in 8.6.7 below; and Earthworks must have commenced or consented prior to the expiry of Rule 8.6.7 on 31 December 2018.